robinpowered/bifrost/README.md

 Creating an interface
 ---

 Your module should export a single class.
-Your constructor will be called
+Your constructor will be called.